A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Type Ia Supernovae

 The structure of the post-explosion WDs is still compact.
 The density and temperature are smooth due to the absence of supersonic detonation.
 There are small bumps in the density and temperature near the surface due to the sharp density gradient.
 The velocity near the surface reaches a few $\times 10^4$ km for the very outer part.
 In Figure \ref{fig:w7_init_model} we plot the initial hydrodynamical profile and the composition after the explosion for some representative isotopes.

-The chemical abundance pattern of the W7 model contains a rich amount of $^{56}$Ni which contributes to the majority of the ejecta. $^{55}$Co also contributes to the $\gamma$-ray source but with an abundance almost two orders of magnitude lower.
-Some radioactive $^{48}$Cr can be find at the outer $^{56}$Ni-layer.
-There is almost no low-mass radioactive isotopes such as $^{7}$Be and $^{13}$N because the initial composition is $^{12}$C and $^{16}$O-rich \citep[see also][for related discussion]{Nomoto2018}.
+The chemical abundance pattern of the W7 model is taken from \cite{Nomoto2018} using the 495-isotope network with updated microphysics.
+It contains a rich amount of $^{56}$Ni which contributes to the majority of the ejecta. $^{55}$Co also contributes to the $\gamma$-ray source but with an abundance almost two orders of magnitude lower.
+Some radioactive $^{48}$Cr can be found at the outer $^{56}$Ni-layer.
+There is almost no low-mass radioactive isotopes such as $^{7}$Be and $^{13}$N because the initial composition is $^{12}$C and $^{16}$O-rich.